top of page

 • The building has poor insulation and inefficient HVAC system.

-• The electrical system is original, with needs that exceed the capacity, and replacement parts are no longer manufactured.
+• The electrical system is original, with needs that exceed the capacity of the system, and replacement parts are no longer manufactured.

 • The current roof was installed over 30 years ago, is failing, and needs to be replaced.